 It’s likely that you’ll already have had an interview, either in person or over the phone, and you’ve impressed your interviewers enough that you’ve been invited to the assessment centre.
 The interview, or interviews, that take place on the assessment day will often be with a partner, or someone at a senior level in the firm, and delve deeper than previous interviews have.
 Remember that at all interviews assessors will be looking to see that you can demonstrate a strong understanding of the firm, and how you’ll make a good fit.
 We've got plenty of good interview advice for you.

 One of the interviews at an assessment centre may be a case study interview.
 You’ll be presented with a business problem and asked to come up with a solution.
 Assessors will be looking at how you process information, solve problems and react to new and surprising situations.
-For more on case study interviews, see our article on how to ace them and find some good practice cases here.
+For more on case study interviews, see our article on how to ace them.

 Often candidates have taken a psychometric test when they first submitted their application.
 At some assessment centres they are asked to take a follow-up test, to validate their online score.
 In other firms, the test at this stage will be more about understanding how you approach problem solving and can size up a situation, such as the problem-solving test given by McKinsey & Company.